farhadkpx/DEND-Data-Engneering-Nano-Degree-/Cloud_Data_Warehouse/Project_Cloud_Data_Warehouse/README.md

 > ## `Project Template Files:`
 Project template includes five files to work with this project available on project workspace.
-All these files are posted in my github repository with this link[link]
+All these files are posted in my github repository with this [[`github link`](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/tree/main/Data-Modeling-with-Postgres)]

 `1.` `dwh.cfg` file contains all the necessary AWS credentials and database sourcing information.
 Due to `security-related-issues` some of the details will not be added into the github repository.